advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 2. To get 1 is to get the entire universe.

 Since the only philosophical sound perspective is having the entire universe as basis for the Inside Theory.
-This means, the meaing of the two objects are of the same nature, just looking different from a subjective perspective.
+This means, the meaning of the two objects are of the same nature, just looking different from a subjective perspective.

-Sven argued that one could create an illusion of the universe of 1, which Tupshin agreed to.
+Sven argued that one could create an illusion of the universe of 1 which was smaller, which Tupshin agreed to.

 Therefore, Tupshin Harper argued successfully that the distinction between "dog" and "1" is an illusion in the sense of Inside Theories.